naacl-org/naacl-2021-website/_pages/participants.md

 - Complimentary Wi-fi in all guest rooms.
 - Single/Double Room: **$199**, Triple Room: **$224**, Quad Room: **$249**.

 Quoted rates will be possible up to 3 days pre- and post-conference, based on hotel availability.
-ACL discounted rates are available through Saturday, May 11, 2019.
+ACL discounted rates are available through <span style="text-decoration: line-through;">Saturday, May 11, 2019</span>&nbsp;Sunday, May 19, 2019.
 Reservation requests received after the cut-off date will be based on standard room type availability at the contracted group rate.

 The rooms may be reserved online [here](https://www.hyatt.com/en-US/group-booking/MSPRM/G-CMPL).